AnirudhPal/BajaTelemetry/README.md

 * Set phone to enable hotpsot.
 * Have a fixed password.
 * Connect the laptop to that hotspot. **Minimize Data Usage**.
+* Connect the Pi to that hotpsot.
+The Pi should auto connect after boot once this is done.
+    * Hello